Claudia-Barrera/Nanopore_16S/README.md

 Verify the number of reads keep after the cleaning before proceed with the last step.

 ## 7. Taxonomic classification and abundance estimation
 The taxonomic classification and abundance estimation is performed using [emu](https://github.com/treangenlab/emu).
 To proceed, download the database from the emu [OSF UI](https://osf.io/56uf7/).
-For this exercise, We we downloaded the prebuilt SILVA database (silva.tar).
+For this exercise, We downloaded the prebuilt SILVA database (silva.tar).

 ```bash
 # Create a file for the database and move the database there